We2Am-BaSsem/E-commerce-App-Automation-Testing/README.md

 # E-commerce App Automation Testing
-Apply system testing on an e-commerce website using cucumber and selenium with java.
+Apply system testing on an e-commerce website using cucumber and selenium with java following BDD methodology.